Julie Ganapathi: Reception

 A reviewer from Sify wrote, "the film is dark, deadly, daring and is the best thriller to come along in years", adding that it is "recommended and a must-see for those who love thrillers".
 Shobha Warrier of Rediff.com also gave the film a positive review, noting "Balu Mahendra proves even after five years he has not lost his touch" and that "is a film worth watching".
+Indiainfo lauded Saritha's performance, saying she "overshadows everyone" and appreciated Ilaiyaraaja's music, concluding that Balu Mahendra is "still in a good form".

 Malini Mannath wrote in Chennai Online, "The theme is widely different from the routine romance-action variety.
-There are just two characters in the frame for most of the time, and it’s up to the duo and the director to carry the film through, and keep the audience hooked to the screen.
-Which they’ve managed to do to a large extent".
+There are just two characters in the frame for most of the time, and it's up to the duo and the director to carry the film through, and keep the audience hooked to the screen.
+Which they've managed to do to a large extent".
 Likewise, Malathi Rangarajan of The Hindu also gave the film a positive review, praising the performances of Saritha and Jayaram, and adding that Balu Mahendra's work is a "fulfilling fare" and "that the veteran lives up to it in inimitable style".
 Visual Dasan of Kalki lauded the film, but was critical of the inclusion of the dance number featuring Ramya Krishnan.
 Although the film had a slow start at the box-office, it picked up, owing to positive reviews and word-of-mouth.